Website accessibility banner

 3. Whose websites need to be ADA compliant?

 The ADA requires that state and local governments and businesses open to the public have ADA website compliance.
-The upcoming DOJ rulemaking will provide concrete accessibility standards for the websites of entities that Title II of ADA applies to, including:
+The DOJ’s proposal provides concrete accessibility standards for the websites of entities that Title II of ADA applies to, including:

 At Baker Marketing Laboratory, we specialize in designing and developing websites for the healthcare industry, so ADA compliance is critical.
 Our team is well-versed in the latest accessibility guidelines and technologies, and we are committed to ensuring that your healthcare website is user-friendly and visually appealing for all visitors.